 - Silence does not mean agreement.

-- People build consensus privately, not through open debate.
+- Consensus is built privately, not in open debate.

 Foreign companies that push too hard in meetings may unknowingly block future cooperation.